 School Self-Reported Indicators: Schools may choose to describe up to two additional measures of school quality to evaluate implementation, practices and/or school program effectiveness.
-These self-reported indicators are not awarded points in the overall rating for the school.
+These self- reported indicators are not awarded points in the overall rating for the school.
 They provide the opportunity to highlight ways each school is supporting students to be successful in addition to the indicators included in school accountability.

 Early Literacy: These data are reported for elementary schools with grades 1, 2, and/or 3.
 Early Literacy does not receive points in the accountability system but is provided as a measure of student performance in early grades.
-The two reported measures are based on the Acadience Reading end-of-year benchmark assessment: Reading on Grade Level and Making Typical or Better Progress.
-Reading on Grade Level is based on Lexile cut scores for each grade.
+The two reported measures are based on the Acadience Reading end-of- year benchmark assessment: Reading on Grade Level and Making Typical or Better Progress.
+Reading on Grade Level is based on Acadience reading benchmarks.
 Making Typical or Better Progress is aligned with the Acadience Reading Pathways of Progress.
-See Appendix G for more information about the Early Literacy information provided on the school report card.